mr-krustev/MyMind/README.md

  * Specialty - between 2 and 20 symbols
  * *Works*

-Students can do everything a normal user can do, but they can also take part in Tests to which they are authorised. *They can also add personal publications.*
+Students can do everything a normal user can do, but they can also take part in Tests to which they are authorised. *They can also add personal works.*

 Teachers have:
  * Videos